investindex/Vocab/README.md

 #### Other sites

-[Dimensional Fund Advisors](https://www.dimensional.com/us-en/insights) and [Alpha Architect](https://alphaarchitect.com/blog/) publish high-quality, relevant research that anyone can access.
+[Dimensional Fund Advisors](https://www.dimensional.com/us-en/insights), [Alpha Architect](https://alphaarchitect.com/blog/), and [AQR](https://www.aqr.com/Insights/Research) publish high-quality, relevant research.
 If you use Reddit, you can join [Alpha Architect's subreddit](https://www.reddit.com/r/alphaarchitect/) to see posts linking to their research.

 [The ETF Research Center website](https://www.etfrc.com/funds/overlap.php) has a tool that calculates the overlap of the weighted allocation of different ETFs.
 For example, the overlap between VTI (total US) and VOO (the S&P 500) is currently 84%.
 The overlap between VT (total global) and AVUV (US small cap value) is currently 1%.
 The [ETF database](https://etfdb.com/etfs/issuers/#issuer-power-rankings__aum&sort_name=revenue_position&sort_order=asc&page=1) and [ETF.com](https://www.etf.com/sections/etf-league-tables.html) are great resources for comparing and searching for ETFs.